demidko/vcpkg-utility/README.md

 A cross-platform tool for quickly creating `C++ 20` projects with one command.
-The utility creates `CMakeLists.txt`, entry points, pulls up `vcpkg` and the minimum required dependencies for command line projects, adds `README.md` and finishes all this by creating a script to build the directory in one click.
+The utility creates `CMakeLists.txt`, entry points, pulls up `vcpkg` and the minimum required dependencies for command line projects, adds `README.md` and finishes all this by creating a build script.
 In this way, created projects are supported in `CLion`,` Visual Studio`, `VS Code` and can be easily extended with any dependencies from `vcpkg`.

 ### Motivation and goals

-As soon as a new idea of a C++ directory appears in my head, I would just like to set its name, a short description, and immediately start writing code, then collecting releases with one click/command without losing the final assembly performance.
+As soon as a new idea of a C++ project appears in my head, I would just like to set its name, a short description, and immediately start writing code, then collecting releases with one click/command without losing the final assembly performance.
 However, in reality, you have to copy-paste or create manually each time the typical `CMakeLists.txt` ,` README.md`, source directories structure.
 Therefore, humanity just needs a tool to fast deployment of new C ++ 20